aditya0929/Vegetable-Image-Classification/Models/readme.md

 **6.**

-  **A. ALEXNET**
+  **A. MOBILENET**

-     Implementing AlexNet architecture using Keras.
+     Implementing MobileNet architecture using Keras.
+     MobileNet is a lightweight convolutional neural network architecture designed for mobile and embedded vision applications.
-     It defines a sequential model and adds convolutional, pooling, and dense layers to construct the network.
+     It defines a sequential model and add sequential layers to construct the MobileNet architecture

-     The model consists of 8 convolutional layers with ReLU activation, max pooling, and zero padding.
+     The desired input image size is (64x64x3)  MobileNet model is initialized as the base model.
+     This include_top=False argument ensures that the top classification layer of the MobileNet model is excluded.

-     It also includes 3 fully connected    layers with dropout for regularization.
+     After the convolutional layers, we flatten the output and add fully connected layers with dropout for regularization.

-     The output layer has softmax activation for multi-class classification.
+     Finally, the model ends with an output layer using softmax activation for multi-class classification.

-     The model is compiled with the ADAM optimizer and categorical cross-entropy loss.
-     Two callbacks, early stopping and reduce learning rate on plateau, are defined.
+     We compile the model by specifying the loss function, optimizer, and evaluation metrics.

      The model is trained using the fit() function with provided training and validation datasets